c-caam/challenge-alura-portfolio/README.md

 </p>

-### Este es uno de los challenges realizados para Alura ONE Oracle.
+### This is one of the challenges realized for Alura ONE Oracle.